openbrewhub/open-brew/README.md

 # Open-Brew
-Let's design an international json-based standard format for brew receipes
+Let's design an international json-based standard format, used for the exchange of beer brewing receipes

 Hey homebrew friends out there,
 there's a revolution in the beer brewing scene.
 Now everyone has the ability to brew a custom beer.
 Everyone can make own experiences and develop great receipes.
 The last time I've read a lot about it.
 So much happened in the last years.
 But I still miss an offical standard for brewing receipes: There are so much cool projects (such as [craftbeerpi](https://github.com/Manuel83/craftbeerpi "Goto craftbeerpi"), [kleiner-brauhelfer](https://github.com/Gremmel/kleiner-brauhelfer "Goto kleiner-brauhelfer") and so on) but all of them use individual data exchange formats like sql and so on.
 Let us design a worldwide standard format in json schema here.
 Let's make the default for home brewing automation.
 Let's make it possible, sharing brew receipes across the world.
 Contributors welcome!